-Aaron Evans is the managing partner of the Denver law firm Evans Case, LLP.
+Aaron L. Evans is the managing partner of the Denver law firm Evans Case, LLP.
 He has gained expertise in the areas of probate and probate litigation, trusts and estates, estate planning, wills, elder law, guardianships, and conservatorships.
 Mr. Evans is a member of the Trust and Estate Section of the Colorado Bar Association (CBA), the Statutory Revisions Committee, the Rules and Forms Committee, and the Denver Bar Association.
 Mr. Evans chaired the CBA Rules and Forms Committee during 2008-2010, co-chaired the Statutory Revisions Committee during 2013, and chaired the Statutory Revisions Committee during 2014.
 Mr. Evans was also a member of the Probate Task Force from 2008 to 2011.
-Mr. Evans continues to chair various subcommittees to address statutory and rule changes, including Discovery Rule, Rule 62, Probate Trial & Procedures and Litigation focus committee.
+Mr. Evans continues to chair various subcommittees to address statutory and rule changes, including the Discovery Rule, Rule 62, Probate Trial & Procedures and Litigation focus committee.

 Mr. Evans was admitted to practice in Colorado in 1996; he is also admitted to the U.S. District Court for the District of Colorado.
 He attended college at the State University of New York at Oswego, where he received his B.A. in 1993, and Gonzaga University, where he received his J.D. in 1996.
 Mr. Evans is active in the probate bar and elder law community.
-He volunteers monthly at the Denver Probate Court, and answers questions for the general public.
 He volunteers monthly for the Pro Se Resource Center at Denver Probate Court and answers questions for the general public.
 He is regularly asked to speak at the CBA's annual Elder Law Retreat.